Your Guide to the Great American Solar Eclipse and Innsbrook FestEclipse Watch Party on Aug. 21, 2017

 Tips on Photographing the Eclipse

-The best advice I have read for photographers is to try to capture the partial eclipse as it progresses since it allows you time to fiddle with settings.
-But during the 2 minutes of the total eclipse, put down the camera and just focus on enjoying the moment with your eyes and senses.
+After the event we will encourage serious photographers to gather as a separate group to share what they have learned in preparing to capture the perfect eclipse image.
+We already have some volunteers to help out with this.
+The best advice I have read for photographers is to try to shoot the partial eclipse as it progresses since it allows you time to fiddle with settings.
+But during the 2 minutes of the total eclipse, put down the camera, drop your phone, stop facebooking, and just focus on enjoying the moment with your eyes and all of you senses.

 Here’s a couple of websites with useful camera tips: